villehai/ci-security/README.md

 1. **Fork the Repository**

    - Click `Fork` at the top-right corner of this GitHub repo to create your own copy under your personal GitHub account.
+     - **NOTE**: If you want to run the example workflows from your repo, you need to deselect the `Copy the main branch only` option when forking.

 2. **Clone Your Fork**